Does USF offer a part-time program?

 The USF School of Law accepts applications for visiting students.
 Visiting applicants must have completed at least one academic year and be in good academic standing at an ABA-accredited law school or an ABA provisionally approved law school.
 Visiting students must also receive permission from their home school to attend USF.

 The majority of our law students live off-campus within the city of San Francisco.
 There are some students who live on the "peninsula" (south of the city), across the bay in Berkeley or Oakland, and in Marin County.
 The San Francisco Bay Area has excellent public transportation systems (bus, train, and subway), which make USF quite accessible.
+In fall 2017, the University of San Francisco opened a residential facility specifically for law students.
+Visit our Housing page for more information.

 If accepted by the admissions committee, applicants will be notified and required to pay an acceptance deposit.
 The deposit is neither waived nor deferred under any circumstances.
 If the applicant registers for classes, the non-refundable deposit is credited in full toward tuition charges for the fall semester of the year of admission.